-The Global Health Doctoral Certificate provides an opportunity for doctoral students from across Duke to engage in the field of global health through a combination of coursework, research-related field experience, and engagement with peers and faculty.
-The certificate requires completion of four courses and a field research experience.
+The Global Health Doctoral Certificate provides an opportunity for doctoral students from across Duke to engage in the field of global health through a combination of coursework, a research-related field experience, and engagement with peers and faculty.
+The certificate requires completion of three courses, a doctoral seminar, and a field research experience.

-The Global Health Doctoral Certificate requires completion of four courses and a field research experience.
+The Global Health Doctoral Certificate requires completion of three courses, a doctoral seminar, and a field research experience.
 Additional ethics training is incorporated into coursework and fieldwork preparation.

 Introductory course: GLHLTH 701, Global Health Challenges (taught each fall)